Projectslearner/Arduino-uno-LCD-16x2-Display/README.md

    - Upload the program to the Arduino.

 2. **Monitor the Output:**
-   - Open the Serial Monitor in the Arduino IDE by selecting Tools > Serial Monitor.
-   - Set the baud rate to 9600 in the Serial Monitor.
-   - Press keys on the keypad and observe the corresponding key values being printed on the Serial Monitor.
+   - After uploading the program, the LCD will display "Circuit Digest!" followed by a scrolling message and a counting sequence from 0 to 9.

 ### Project Operation

 - **Initialization:**
-  - The Arduino initializes serial communication at 9600 baud.
+  - The Arduino initializes the LCD and sets it up with 16 columns and 2 rows.
+  - A message is displayed, and then it scrolls to the right.

-- **Reading Key Presses:**
+- **Counting:**
-  - The keypad library detects key presses and returns the value of the pressed key.
-  - The detected key value is printed on the Serial Monitor.
+  - The LCD displays a counting sequence from 0 to 9 with a one-second delay between each number.

+- **Scrolling Message:**
+  - The `scrollMessageRight` function scrolls the message "Circuit Digest!" to the right.

 ## Applications

-1. **User Input Interface:** Used in projects where numeric or character input is required.
+1. **Information Display:** Used in projects where displaying information is essential.
-2. **Access Control Systems:** Incorporated into systems requiring a keypad for entering passwords or codes.
-3. **Menu Navigation:** Used in devices to navigate through menu options.
+2. **User Interface:** Incorporated into devices to provide feedback or instructions to the user.
+3. **Educational Projects:** Ideal for learning about interfacing displays with microcontrollers.

 ## Observe the Data

-To read data from the keypad, you need to upload the sketch to the Arduino.
-After connecting the Arduino to your computer and uploading the program, you should see the key presses displayed on the Serial Monitor, confirming the keypad's functionality.
+To observe the LCD functionality, upload the sketch to the Arduino.
+The LCD will show the initial message, scroll it to the right, and then display a counting sequence.

 ## Support